magento/merchdocs/src/system/data-schedule-export.md

 1. Set **Server Type** to one of the following:

-   - `Local Server` - To save the export file on the same server where Magento is installed.
+   - `Local Server` - To save the export file on the same server where Commerce is installed.
    - `Remote FTP` — To save the export file on a remote server.

     ![Scheduled export file information]({% link images/images-ee/data-transfer-scheduled-export-file-information.png %}){: .zoom}